Fight over Wheeler nomination broadens in Virginia

 Wheeler led the EPA under the Trump administration.
 His selection by Youngkin has prompted a backlash from Democrats, environmental groups and a number of former EPA employees, who criticized his leadership as overly deferential to corporate polluters.

-Kilgore and Democratic Sen. Adam Ebbin told the AP no agreement was made as part of the deal for the Senate to take another vote on Wheeler.
+Kilgore and Democratic Sen. Adam Ebbin told the AP no agreement had been made for the Senate to take another vote on Wheeler.

 “But everything’s in play,” Kilgore said.

-The House was scheduled to vote on the amended resolutions late Friday.
+The House was scheduled to vote on the amended resolutions containing the appointments late Friday.

+Among the various entities originally thought to be impacted were: the Board of Election, Board of Education, Board of Medicine, Virginia Lottery Board, the Virginia Offshore Wind Development Authority and the Alcoholic Beverage Control Authority Board of Directors.
+Many of the appointees had already been serving in the roles, pending confirmation.

+While it looked as if all the nominees might be dumped, Democratic Party of Virginia Chairwoman Susan Swecker was warning of a “looming government shutdown.”